 Some business owners who have invested in vehicle wraps may wonder if they could file for advertising and promotion tax deductions.
 The short answer is yes; the cost of installing fleet wrap is considered a marketing and advertising investment, which is tax-deductible.

 These symbols and messages are forms of advertisements, which the Internal Revenue Service (IRS) considers fully tax-deductible.
 However, merely installing them won’t always qualify as tax-deductible.
-There are certain applications the IRS deems as “ordinary and reasonable” under IRS Publication 535 Business Expenses.
+There are specific applications the IRS deems as “ordinary and reasonable” under IRS Publication 535 Business Expenses.

 Here are a few rules you need to keep in mind: